A black eye doesn’t look good on anyone, and unless you got it from a heroic fist fight, you probably want to get rid of that shiner ASAP.

 5. Also Consider: Bilberry Extract Capsules

 Another great way to boost your eye health and heal faster is bilberry capsules.
 It’s a close relative of blueberry and cranberry, containing powerful antioxidants that strengthen capillaries and also boost the effectiveness of Vitamin C. Bilberry is often taken to improve eyesight, but when you have a black eye on your hands, it will decrease the bruising as well.
-Take one of these potent bilberry capsules from Carlyle twice daily with meals while you recover.
+Take one of these potent bilberry capsules from Puritans Pride twice daily with meals while you recover.

 6. After Icing Your Eye, Try a Warm Compress